Differences between cryptocurrencies and the traditional financial system: advantages, risks and regulatory future

-The cryptocurrencies They represent a revolution in the financial world, differentiating themselves from the traditional system due to their structure and operation.
+The cryptocurrencies they represent a revolution in the financial world, differentiating themselves from the traditional system due to their structure and operation.

 Decentralized operation and blockchain technology